Onyx-Data/FabOps-Toolkit/docs/How-to-Set-Up-Tool-docs/lakehouse-maintenance-tool.md

 ## **How to Install:**

-Please follow the [setup instructions in `setup.md`](./setup.md) to install the tool and its dependencies.
+Please follow the [setup instructions](../Setup) to install the tool and its dependencies.

 This will also install the **Lakehouse Maintenance Report**, a Power BI report used to visualize and analyze the metadata and performance data collected by this tool.